lorinkoz/django-pgschemas/docs/troubleshooting.md

 ## Schema for tenant and domain models

 The application(s) that contain the tenant model and the domain model should be in the public schema only.
-Making those models available in other schemas will most likely cause serious bugs.
+Making those models available in other schemas will cause unpredictable problems.
 This package will raise an error check if the tenant / domain application is found missing in `settings.TENANTS["public"]["APPS"]` or present in other tenant configuration.
 You can silence this check through the code `pgschemas.W001`.

 ## Content types